Should you wear a helmet when skiing?

 But it’s not smart.
 That final gun in a long line was blowing gak and it grabbed my skis.
 I went down in a pile, all tangled up.
 I got up and carried on with my day.
 But later I saw that my twin tip hit the back of my helmet.
 There was a big dent, but I was unhurt.
-Paid for itself that day, yet another reason why I’ll always use a helmet.
+My helmet paid for itself that day, another reason why I’ll always use a helmet.

 That said, if you don’t wear one, it’s ok with me.

-IMO kids should wear helmets until they’re old enough to make their own choices.
-When is that?
+I believe kids should be required to wear helmets, until they’re old enough to make their own choices.